Day 15 - South Plaza Island/Punta Carrion

 An early return to the hotel gave us an opportunity to explore the grounds of the hotel and just relax.
 The mist and clouds that covered the highlands where the hotel is located finally cleared a bit today.
 We finally got a glimpse of our view from our villa.

-For dinner tonight, we went to a restaraunt located in a lava tube called the Lava Cafe.
 We were served a five course meal of Ecuadorian foods (locally sourced) paired with Ecuadorian wine.
 The wines we had were from a winery called Armenia, which is Spanish for “harmony”.
 The food was delishous and paired very well with the wines.
 It was a great experience to dine in a cave and have such good food!